Learning Neural Acoustic Fields: Architecture and Training Details

 Each network consists of 8 fully connected layers in a feedforward fashion, as well as a skip connection consisting of two fully connected layers.
 The skip connection takes the input and adds its output to that for the fourth intermediate layer.
 We utilize an intermediate feature size of 512, and Leaky ReLU with a slope of 0.1 as the activation function.
 The grid is initialized to stretch the bounding box of a scene.
 Each point is located at a distance of 0.25m from the nearest neighbor.
 64 features are used for each point.
 Each element of the grid is initialized i.i.d. from $\mathcal{N}(0, \frac{1}{\sqrt{64}})$.
 We initialize the bandwidth for each point at $\sigma=0.25$, and jointly train the bandwidth as part of the network.
 For the network and the grid, we utilize an initial learning rate of $5e-4$.
 The \textit{Adam} optimizer is used when training our network.
 We utilize a orientation embedding of shape $\mathcal{R}^{7 \times 4 \times 512}$ where $7$ is the number of intermediate outputs, $4$ is the number of orientations, and $512$ is the feature dimension.
 For the left-right embedding, we use a shape of $\mathcal{R}^{7 \times 2 \times 512}$.
 We perform additive conditioning by adding a $\mathcal{R}^{512}$ vector to each intermediate output for both the orientation and the left/right.

-For each scene, to generate a log-spectrogram for each impulse response, we compute the mean and standard deviation $\mu_{(f,t)}, \sigma_{(f,t)}$ for each frequency/time index in the log-spectrogram, and normalize the data prior to training:
+For each scene, to generate a log-spectrogram for each impulse response, we compute the mean and standard deviation $\mu_{(t,f)}, \sigma_{(t,f)}$ for each time/frequency index in the log-spectrogram, and normalize the data prior to training:

+To generate the instantaneous frequency (phase) representation for each impulse response, we normalize the data prior to training:

 For the sinusoidal embedding, we utilize both $\cos$ and $\sin$ with $10$ frequencies each for encoding position, phase, and time.
 For encoding position we utilize a max frequency of $2^{7}$Hz, while for encoding time and frequency we utilize a max frequency of $2^{10}$Hz.